ndf17a/TextEditor/README.md

 Projects
 -----------------------------------
-This is a text editor that changes txt to dIfFeReNtCaSe, backwards, and s p a c e d out
+This is a text editor that changes text to dIfFeReNtCaSe, backwards, and s p a c e d out and some other silly things

 Open the layout.html to load the page